dxtaner/MovieStore/README.md

 # Film Store Application
-This application is developed to manage the database of a movie store.
-The application is written in C# programming language and uses .NET Framework 6, Inmemory is used for database management.

-This application includes Movie, Actor, Director, Genre, Customer, and BoughtMovie models.
-Each of these models represents a part of the information stored in the database.
-Additionally, this application provides a Web API for making HTTP requests to access and manage information in the database.
+This application is a film store developed using C# .NET Web API.
+The application allows users to search, review, and purchase movies.
+Additionally, it allows application administrators to manage data such as movies, directors, actors, genres, customers, and purchased movies.

+## Models
+This application uses six different models:

+Movie: Holds movie data.
+Actor: Holds actor data.
+Director: Holds director data.
+Genre: Holds genre data.
+Customer: Holds customer data.
+BoughtMovie: Holds purchased movie data.

 ## Requirements
+To run this application, you need:

+.NET Framework 6 or above
-Visual Studio 2017 or later
+Visual Studio 2017 or above
-Postman or any other HTTP client

 ## Installation
+To use this application, you can follow these steps:

-Clone or download this repository.
+Clone or download this project.
-Modify the DefaultConnection value in the appsettings.json file with your own database connection.
 Open the project in Visual Studio.
-Build the project.
-Run the application.
+Press F5 to start the application.
-Usage
-To use this application, you can make requests to the API using an HTTP client.
-For example, using Postman, you can make the following sample requests:

-## Movies
+## API Endpoints
-For movie-related requests, you can use the following URLs:
+This application uses the following API endpoints:

+GET /api/movies: Gets all movies.

+GET /api/movies/{id}: Gets a specific movie.

+POST /api/movies: Adds a new movie.

+PUT /api/movies/{id}: Updates a specific movie.

+DELETE /api/movies/{id}: Deletes a specific movie.

+GET /api/actors: Gets all actors.

+GET /api/actors/{id}: Gets a specific actor.

+POST /api/actors: Adds a new actor.

+PUT /api/actors/{id}: Updates a specific actor.

+DELETE /api/actors/{id}: Deletes a specific actor.

+GET /api/directors: Gets all directors.

+GET /api/directors/{id}: Gets a specific director.

+POST /api/directors: Adds a new director.

+PUT /api/directors/{id}: Updates a specific director.

+DELETE /api/directors/{id}: Deletes a specific director.

+GET /api/genres: Gets all genres.

+GET /api/genres/{id}: Gets a specific genre.